amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * FLATMAP
 * and much more.

+You will be learning how to use CompositeDisposable as CompositeSubscription and Subscription has been removed.

 # Quick Look on few changes done in RxJava2 over RxJava1

 RxJava1 -> RxJava2